inariksit/cclaw-zettelkasten/ontology.md

 Just a tree of arbitrary labels isn't particularly useful.
 That's why ontologies may have some of the following features.

+(TODO: is the distinction Individual vs. Class meaningful?
+Or does it depend on the ontology?)

 ### Relationships

 So far we've seen only taxonomy membership in a strict tree structure.